Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Perverse -structures

 \begin{proof} By \rp{tstrglue} and \rl{midext}, we have to show that we have

 for every $\al\in\cI$, and stronger inclusions

 for every $\al\in\cI\sm\cI_{\cU}$.
 Using \form{semismall} and \form{small}, it thus suffices to show that for every $\al\in\cI$ we have

-Since $f$ is locally ind-fp-proper, its restriction $f_{\al}:\cX_{\al}\to\cY_{\al}$ (see \re{semismall}(a)) is locally ind-fp-proper as well.
+Since $f$ is ind-fp-proper, its restriction $f_{\al}:\cX_{\al}\to\cY_{\al}$ (see \re{semismall}(a)) is ind-fp-proper as well.
 Therefore pullbacks $f^!$ and $f_{\al}^!$ have left adjoints (by \rp{locindpr}).
 Moreover, applying \rco{invtop}(a), we see that the commutative diagram

 gives rise to isomorphisms of functors $\eta_{\al}^*f_!\simeq (f_{\al})_!\wt{\eta}_{\al}^*$ (see \rco{glue}) and $\eta_{\al}^!f_!\simeq (f_{\al})_!\wt{\eta}_{\al}^!$ (see \rp{locindpr}).
 Therefore we get isomorphisms $\eta_{\al}^!
 K\simeq (f_{\al})_!(\om_{\cX_{\al}})$ and $\eta_{\al}^*K\simeq (f_{\al})_!\wt{\eta}_{\al}^*(\om_{\cX})$.